SANYA12SHARMA/C-Project/README.md

 ### Language

 - Built using C language.

--The desired length of the password and whether it contains uppercase letters, lowercase letters, numbers and special symbols should be as per the specifications of the user.
+- The desired length of the password and whether it contains uppercase letters, lowercase letters, numbers and special symbols should be as per the specifications of the user.

 ## Design